PivotBuddy

 Constructing the investor funnel, engineering warm intros, and managing the fundraising process like a sales cycle.

-What You'll Learn By the end of this chapter, you'll know how to construct a qualified investor funnel, engineer warm introductions, craft effective cold outreach, and manage the fundraising process like a sales pipeline.
+What You'll Learn By the end of this chapter, you'll know how to construct a qualified investor funnel, engineer warm introductions, craft effective cold outreach, manage the fundraising process like a sales pipeline, and create honest competitive dynamics that accelerate your close.

 Fundraising is a Sales Process

 Fundraising is sales.
 You need a funnel, a way to qualify leads, and a plan to close.
-In 2025, blasting emails to every VC is dead.
-Targeted outreach is the only way to find a lead investor.
+In 2025-2026, blasting emails to every VC is dead.
+Targeted outreach is the only way to find a lead investor who will champion your deal through their partnership.

 The Fundraising Funnel